khilnani/pythonista-scripts/README.md

 ## Catalog

+### `clipboard/`

+- Scripts that do no use the Pythonista App Extensions, but just Clipboard content.

 ### `extensions/`

-- Pythonista extensions for the iOS homescreen shortcuts and actions
+- Pythonista App Extensions for the iOS homescreen shortcuts and actions.

-### `samples/`

-- Sample scripts designed to work in pythonista and on linux/mac os

-### `site-packages/`
+### `scripts/`

-- Pythonista specific installed library, contains modules installed via pip and manually
+- General scripts. eg. http server.

 ### `thirdparty/`

-- Scripts and repos I have downloaded from elsewhere
+- Scripts and repos I have downloaded from elsewhere.

 ## Installation